codezri/react-node-websockets-demo/README.md

 - Upgraded the React version to v18
 - Refactored the client app using multiple functional components
 - Refactored the server app using multiple functions and handlers
-- Used better dependencies and implementations (i.e., `ws` instead of `websocket`. `uuid` instead of `Math.random` etc,.)
+- Used better dependencies and implementations (i.e., `ws` instead of `websocket`, `uuid` instead of `Math.random`, etc.)
-- Used the `react-use-websocket` hook/library intead of directly using the inbuilt WebSockets browser API.
+- Used the `react-use-websocket` hook/library instead of directly using the inbuilt WebSockets browser API.
 - Fixed several bugs